 REC’s Q1 Profit Surges nearly 37% to Rs.1,469 crore

-New Delhi, 14th September 2018: The Board of Directors at Rural Electrification Corporation Ltd. approved the unaudited standalone financial results for Q1 FY19 today.
+New Delhi, 14th September 2018: The Board of Directors at REC LIMITED (Formerly Rural Electrification Corporation Limited). approved the unaudited standalone financial results for Q1 FY19 today.
 As per the roadmap notified by the Ministry of Corporate Affairs (MCA), the Company has adopted Indian Accounting Standards (Ind-AS) w.e.f. financial year 2018-19 and presented its first Ind-AS Compliant financial results.

 Highlights – Q1 FY19 vs Q1 FY18